 At least 48 consecutive payment is required on time if you ever fail to pay your first payment on point.

-After requesting of release, your income and creditworthiness are evaluated and if it meets their required standard then you can make up your payment on time.
+After requesting a release, your income and creditworthiness are evaluated and if it meets their required standard then you can make up your payment on time.
 Only then it's accepted or the application will be declined.

 Points to keep in mind while consolidating Wells Fargo Loans